symfony/symfony-docs/components/event_dispatcher/introduction.rst

     $dispatcher->dispatch('foo.event');

-Moreover, the EventDispatcher always returns whichever event object that was dispatched, i.e. either the event that was passed or the event that was created internally by the dispatcher.
+Moreover, the event dispatcher always returns whichever event object that was dispatched, i.e. either the event that was passed or the event that was created internally by the dispatcher.
 This allows for nice shortcuts::

     if (!$dispatcher->dispatch('foo.event')->isPropagationStopped()) {